A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 Black box fading in
 Using frame emotion with react

+Men fall for what they see
+Women fall for what they hear
+Thats why women wear makeup and men tell lies

 These racing thoughts and heartbeats
 Am i dying or is it my ignition sequence